What is targeted grazing and how does it work?

 Are your animals used for meat?

 It’s up to individual Goats On The Go® affiliates whether or not we produce meat in the off-season.
-The ones who do offer premium quality meat that is lovingly raised and fed a diet containing local invasive species, which contributes to the regeneration of native vegetation.
-What we’re saying is, we personally see virtues in this type of ‘product.’
+The ones who do offer premium quality meat that is lovingly raised and fed a diet containing local invasive and nuisance plants.
+What we’re saying is, we can personally see virtues in this type of ‘product.’

-Our personal choice is, we will not sell meat, but what little we produce we will give to our neighbors, staff, mentors, and others who have helped get this farm started.
+Our personal choice is, we will not sell meat, but what little we produce we will give to our neighbors, staff, mentors, and friends who have helped get this farm started.
+We do not cull lightly on this farm.

-We actually have a long-term goal of helping to start a program like Wyoming’s Food from the Farm + Ranch initiative here in New Mexico!
+We do have a long-term dream of helping to start a program like Wyoming’s Food from the Farm + Ranch initiative here in New Mexico!
 We think producers (farmers and ranchers, conventional and organic alike) can do more to contribute to our state’s food insecurity crisis.

 What are affiliates?